 As mentioned, EPREL is divided into one public section and in a section on compliance checking.
 As regards the public part, the traceable data are the name or brand, the address, the contact details and other legal identifiers of the supplier; the model that identifies the product; the energy label in electronic format, the energy efficiency class and the product data sheet in electronic format.

-As for the section reserved for market surveillance authorities the technical documentation includes a general description of the product - designed to uniquely identify it - references to the measurement standards used, the particular precautions relating to the use or assembly of the product, the technical parameters measured and the related calculations.
-A quick and easy to access tool, therefore, in the conformity control processes of products on the European market; a new clarity in the labeling system which continues to act as a needle in the balance to guide the choices of consumers.
+Per quello che concerne la section reserved for market surveillance authorities the technical documentation includes a general description of the product - designed to uniquely identify it - references to the measurement standards used, the particular precautions relating to the use or assembly of the product, the technical parameters measured and the related calculations.
+A quick and easy to access tool, therefore, in the conformity control processes of products on the European market; One new clarity in the labeling system which continues to act as a needle in the balance to guide the choices of consumers.

-Companies producing or importing products subject to energy labeling can contact specialized testing laboratories, come Sicom Testing, for this topic and for carrying out all the other tests required by the certification CE.
+Companies producing or importing products subject to energy labeling can contact specialized testing laboratories, come Sicom Testing, for this topic and for carrying out all the other tests required by the CE certification.